 The Institute for Critical Heritage and Tourism promotes critical approaches (scroll down) to heritage and tourism studies.

-Please send all questions and comments to:
+Please send all communications to:

 ICHT takes its general philosophy from critical theory.
 In particular, we are motivated by the manifestos of the Association of Critical Heritage Studies and the International Critical Geography Group.
 Those organization’s statements of purpose are reproduced below (sources at bottom).